Bus transport in Malaysia

-Buses play a major role in the public transport of Malaysia, as well as seeing extensive private use.
-While rail transport has increased over the recent years due to road congestion, the same does not apply to buses, which have generally been used less in most of the area.
+Buses play a major role in the public transportation system of Malaysia.
+Many public and private companies operate various types of buses throughout the various states of Malaysia.

-History

 Regulation

 Today, bus service provision for public transport in Malaysia is regulated by the Land Public Transport Agency (APAD).

 Types in use

-In Malaysia, the most common types of buses used are single-decker buses, double-decker buses, and midi buses.
+In Malaysia, the most common types of buses used are single-decker buses, double-decker buses, and mini buses.
 Single-decker buses, also known as city buses, are designed to operate within urban areas and are mostly used for short to medium-length journeys.
 Double-decker buses, on the other hand, are mainly used for longer journeys, such as intercity travel, and offer greater capacity with their upper decks.
 Midi buses, which are smaller than full-sized buses but larger than mini buses, are also commonly used in Malaysia.
 They are ideal for routes with lower passenger demand and narrow roads.
 In recent years, there has been a growing interest in eco-friendly public transportation, and Malaysia has been introducing electric buses and hybrid buses as well.
 As of 2021, the Malaysian government plans to launch a pilot program to introduce hydrogen fuel cell buses in Kuching, Sarawak.
 These buses produce zero-emission and are expected to improve air quality in urban areas.